Sunday, May 17, 2015, 4:00 p.m.*

 Dr. Foner’s publications have concentrated on the intersections of intellectual, political, and social history, and the history of American race relations.
 His works have been highly praised in scholarly journals and by reviews in periodicals across the political spectrum.
 His book, The Fiery Trial: Abraham Lincoln and American Slavery won the Pulitzer Prize in History, Bancroft Prize, and Lincoln Prize for 2011.
 His latest book is Gateway to Freedom: The Hidden History of the Underground Railroad.
 Dr. Foner earned his Ph.D. at Columbia University.

 It is a privilege to have Dr. Foner speak to our graduates at Lehigh University’s Baccalaureate ceremony.
+The title of Dr. Foner's talk will be "Moral Courage."

 The Baccalaureate service lasts one hour and begins with a musical prelude slightly before 4:00 p.m.
 Students representing different religious traditions participate in the program.
 Past notes of appreciation received from parents, guests, and students indicate that the service has been a meaningful part of the Commencement activities.